THE PENALTY (1920)

 Dr. Ferris, an inexperienced surgeon (Charles Clary), amputates both legs of a young boy injured in an accident.
 Ferris is mortified to be told by a second doctor that the amputation had not been necessary.
 The boy overhears and protests, to no avail, when the doctors lie to his parents about how the amputation saved his life.
 Fast forward 27 years and we learn that the boy, now known as Blizzard (Lon Chaney) and despite needing wooden stumps to get around, has become a criminal mastermind.
 He is intent on revenge against Dr. Ferris and schemes to get back at him through his demurely beautiful artist daughter Barbara (Claire Adams).
 Blizzard's ability to avoid arrest is due in no small part to his having the local police in his pocket and so a fearless secret service agent, Rose (Ethel Gray Terry) volunteers to infiltrate his organization.
 When she discovers that he has an elaborate plan for anarchists to take over the city of San Francisco she has the means to bring him down but becomes enamored with the charismatic demon and struggles to report the plot.
 Everything converges in a surprising finale...

-The movie is available in DVD and BluRay format by Kino (each has a different soundtrack) or you can watch the entire movie here (from the DVD version) on YouTube.
+The movie is available in DVD and BluRay format by Kino (each is accompanied by a different soundtrack) or you can watch the entire movie here (from the DVD version) on YouTube.
 For potential shoppers, here's a comparative description of DVD versus Blu-Ray.

 - "You Should Not Have Amputated" Opening Credits, View of Ferry Building from San Francisco Bay